codemilli/wikis/Analysis-of-inotify-events-for-different-editors.md

 Note how there's only 1 event actually on the directory: MOVED_TO.

-(This is because Sublime calls rename() without deleting the file, which makes Guard think it's a new file, which cases an run_on_additions plugin event, which many guard plugins don't track).
+(This is because Sublime calls rename() without deleting the file, which makes Guard think it's a new file, which calls the run_on_additions plugin method - a method many guard plugins don't implement).

 ## Vim